 With 100,000 public schools in America, the greatest opportunity for wide-scale impact is to work within these existing schools.
 An increasing number of charter networks and school districts are exploring practices like blended instruction and competency-based progression while creating more personalization and student ownership.

 We believe we can help early-stage projects continue evolving to become innovative models within existing schools through a mix of funding, information sharing and management assistance.
 One example of how we have supported this work is by partnering with Transcend, a non-profit organization specializing in building R&D capacity to accelerate breakthroughs in the creation and spread of new school models.
 In October 2016, we launched the Transcend + NewSchools Collaborative, a 10-month cohort-based program that engaged educators from 10 district and charter organizations who are interested in school redesign.
 The Collaborative experience included in-person meetings, customized coaching, self-paced resources and design tools, and funding from NewSchools to attend.
-If you would like to learn more about the Collaborative and the participants’ work to build innovative new school models, check out this blog post.
+If you would like to learn more about the Collaborative and the participants’ work to build innovative new school models, check out this guest post by a member of the Collaborative, or this blog post by our own Scott Benson.

 Many schools are eager to adopt innovative instructional models, allowing them to better personalize their students’ learning experiences.
 But, they lack the tools and resources to create these models on their own.
 That is why we believe “model providers” might be another path to scaling impact.